 - develop an understanding of additional campus requirements and policies related to successful completion of academic coursework.

-Incoming freshmen are assigned to an advisor in OASIS based on a number of factors and will be notified of this assignment during Summer Orientation.
+Incoming freshmen are assigned to an advisor in CASA based on a number of factors and will be notified of this assignment during Summer Orientation.
 Transfer students who will receive advising within a major department will be connected with either a professional advisor in the department or a faculty advisor upon admission to UIS and will be notified of this assignment during the admissions process.

 The Role of Advising

 Advising provides a means for faculty and professional advisors to communicate information to students, including department/program requirements, course sequencing, and overall student performance expectations, as well as career prospects and opportunities.
 It can help students achieve personal, professional, and career goals, and it can play a direct role in student persistence and completion rates.
 For the department, advising can play a vital role in information gathering for curriculum review and evaluation, course design, and student placement.
 Advising can also contribute to excellence in teaching by strengthening ongoing program evaluation and assessment, and by encouraging professional development.
 Finally, successful advising involves cooperation and support from the entire campus community.
-Additional information on advising can be viewed at the OASIS website.
+Additional information on advising can be viewed at the CASA website.